unrealwork/atsd-use-cases/SF_Phone/README.md

 > To learn more about scale modification in ChartLab, see the [following documentation](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/).

-Although an increased call volume results in an increased abandonment rate several times throughout the observed period, several local maxima in call volume are not matched by a corresponding maxima in abandoned calls. **Figure 1.3** below compares call wait time to call abandonment rate.
+Although an increased call volume results in an increased abandonment rate several times throughout the observed period, several local maxima in call volume are not matched by a corresponding maxima in abandoned calls.
+The visualization below compares call wait time to call abandonment rate.

-**Figure 1.3**

 ![](Images/sfc-004.png)